Abul Kalam Azad (politician, born 1947)

-Abul Kalam Azad (born 5 March 1947) was a former Bangladeshi politician of the Jamaat-e-Islami, televangelist and convicted war criminal of the Bangladesh liberation war.
+Abul Kalam Azad (born 5 March 1947), also known by the nickname Bacchu Razakar, is a former Bangladeshi politician of Bangladesh Jamaat-e-Islami, televangelist and convicted war criminal of the Bangladeshi War of Independence.
+He was also the leader and founder of Kharadia Military.

 He was the first of nine prominent Jamaat-e-Islami members accused of war crimes by the International Crimes Tribunal-2 of Bangladesh to be convicted for crimes against humanity, including murder and rape.
-On 21 January 2013 Azad was sentenced to death by hanging for his crimes.
+On 21 January 2013, Azad was sentenced to death by hanging for his crimes.

 Early life

-Abul Kalam Azad was born on 5 March 1947 to an impoverished farmer, Abdus Salam Mia and his wife of Barakhardia village, under Saltha Police Station of Faridpur District.
-After attending a qawmi madrasa, he was a student at Rajendra College in Faridpur.
+Abul Kalam Azad was born on 5 March 1947, the son of an impoverished farmer, Abdus Salam Mia, of Barakhardia village under Saltha Police Station of Faridpur District.
+After attending a Qawmi madrasa, he was a student at Rajendra College in Faridpur.

 Career

 Social activism

-In the 1980s Azad became a regular speaker at a major mosque in Dhaka.
+In the 1980s, Azad became a regular speaker at a major mosque in Dhaka.
 He also led an Islamic charity.

 In 1999, he founded the MACCA, a social charity.
-Reflecting on its activities he said "We strongly believe that religion and development should work together to help people.
-We believe development work is only sustainable through religion; otherwise sustainable development is impossible."
+Reflecting on its activities, he said "We strongly believe that religion and development should work together to help people.
+We believe development work is only sustainable through religion; otherwise sustainable development is impossible".
 As part of his social activism, he involved MACCA in an awareness campaign against AIDS.

 Televangelism

-He anchored a TV show called Apnar Jiggasa (আপনার জিজ্ঞাসা), or Your Questions on a private TV channel in Bangladesh for several years before the trial.
+He anchored a TV show called Apnar Jiggasa (আপনার জিজ্ঞাসা), or Your Questions on athe TV channel in Bangladesh, NTV for several years before the trial.

 Controversy

-Bangladesh Liberation War 1971
+Bangladesh War of 1971

-The investigations alleged that during the Bangladesh Liberation War of 1971, he, then known as "Bachchu", aged 24, was a close associate of Ali Ahsan Mohammad Mojaheed, then president of the East Pakistan Islami Chhatra Sangha, the student wing of the Jamaat-e-Islami.
-The prosecution alleged that before the formation of the Razakar paramilitary force, Azad actively aided the Pakistani army in committing criminal acts.
+The investigations alleged that during the Bangladesh War of 1971, he then known as "Bacchu", aged 24, was a close associate of Ali Ahsan Mohammad Mojaheed, then president of the East Pakistan Islami Chhatra Sangha, the student wing of East Pakistan Jamaat-e-Islami.
+The prosecution alleged that before the formation of Razakar paramilitary force, Azad actively aided the Pakistani army in committing criminal acts.

 The prosecution alleged that Azad had assisted the Pakistani military as the chief of the Al-Badr force in Faridpur; the members of the force were young men mostly drawn from colleges.
-He could speak Urdu well because he had studied in a madrasa.
-As a close associate of the Pakistani army, he participated in committing atrocities on civilians, including the Hindu community and pro-liberation Bengali people.
-His defence counsel calls these allegations "false."
+He was able to speak Urdu well because he had studied in a madrasa.
+As a close associate of the Pakistani army, he participated in committing atrocities on civilians, including the Hindu community and pro-independence Bengalis.
+His defence counsel calls these allegations false.